 The Eastern Partnership

-The Eastern Partnership (EaP) is a regional and multilateral initiative between the European Union (EU) and its six Eastern partners: Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova and Ukraine.
+The Eastern Partnership (EaP) is a regional and multilateral initiative between the European Union (EU) and its five Eastern partners: Armenia, Azerbaijan, Georgia, the Republic of Moldova and Ukraine.

 Launched in 2009 as a joint policy initiative, the Eastern Partnership aims to deepen and strengthen relations between the EU, its Member States and its Eastern neighbours.
 With this partnership, the EU offers support for democratic reform, sustainable development and stability of e-infrastructures in bridging the digital divide and bringing its partners closer to the EU.

 As part of its digital agenda the Eastern Partnership recognises the importance of e-infrastructures in:

 - procuring and federating access to high-quality scientific content;

 - enabling participation of EaP countries in Horizon 2020 projects.